ANNUAL APPLICATION POSTMARK DEADLINE: February 1

 - One official copy of each of your graduate & professional school transcripts sent by the institutions or dossier service directly to the Louisville Institute.

-Letters of Recommendation: When uploading your application materials for online submission, you will be asked to provide email addresses for your two recommenders.
-After you submit your application, the Louisville Institute will immediately email those persons with instructions for submitting their documents online.
-You will be notified via email as each person successfully submits a document.
+Two Letters of Recommendation: When uploading your application materials, please provide email addresses for your recommenders.
+After submitting your application, the Louisville Institute will immediately email those persons with instructions for submitting their documents online.
+You will also receive an email confirming that recommenders have been notified.
+We notify you via email as each person successfully submits a document.
 We advise applicants to contact their two recommenders well in advance to explain procedures and guidelines (below) so that completed letters can be promptly uploaded when requested by the Institute.
+Letters of Recommendation need to be submitted by February 8th.

 - Dissertation Advisor’s Letter of Recommendation: The applicant’s dissertation advisor will be asked to provide a letter that assesses the applicant’s doctoral work, the applicant’s dissertation topic and research to date, and the applicant’s promise for a vocation of teaching and scholarly research.